SimonCropp/Argon/docs/SerializationTracing.md

 # Debugging with Serialization Tracing

-The Json.NET serializer supports logging and debugging using the `Argon.Serialization.ITraceWriter` interface.
+The Json.NET serializer supports logging and debugging using the `Argon.ITraceWriter` interface.
 By assigning a trace writer you can capture serialization messages and errors and debug what happens inside the Json.NET serializer when serializing and deserializing JSON.

 ## ITraceWriter